ISISComputingGroup/ibex_developers_manual/doc/client/coding/Static-analysis.md

 ## Maven

 The tools may be run as part of a maven build by including them as plugins in the project's pom.xml.
-In the case of the Eclipse GUI, each plugin is included in the 'tycho.parent' pom.xml file, and is therefore used in every other project (Eclipse plugin) during the build.
+In the case of the Eclipse GUI, each plugin is included in the `tycho.parent` pom.xml file, and is therefore used in every other project (Eclipse plugin) during the build.

 * [FindBugs maven plugin](https://gleclaire.github.io/findbugs-maven-plugin/index.html)
 * [CheckStyle maven plugin](http://maven.apache.org/plugins/maven-checkstyle-plugin/)